Wisconsin International Law Journal

 This article begins with a brief introduction to the OIC, and proceeds to explore its relationship with the principles of equality and nondiscrimination by examining its founding document and other relevant primary sources.
 With this understanding in place, the paper turns to examine the OIC’s contemporary handling of these principles as manifested in debates surrounding women’s rights as well as the relevance and impact of “Islamic family values” on the scope of those rights.
 This article’s exploration of “family values” also serves as a pivot point to begin framing rights issues related to Lesbian, Gay, Bisexual, Transgender, and Intersex (LGBTI) individuals and related SOGI issues.
 Throughout this examination, the role of the OIC’s newly established Independent Permanent Human Rights Commission (IPHRC) is considered as a means of appraising whether a shift in the OIC’s position may be forthcoming.

 Blitt, Robert, "Equality and Nondiscrimination through the Eyes of an International Religious Organization: The Organization of Islamic Cooperation's (OIC) Response to Women's Rights" (2017).
-UTK Law Faculty Publications.
+Scholarly Works.
 172.